malscan/malscan/README.md

 ## Summary

 Malscan is a scanning platform for Linux servers that simplifies keeping your web servers secure and malware-free.
 It is built upon the ClamAV platform, providing all of the features of Clamscan with a host of new features and detection modes.

-**NOTE**: This branch is currently in legacy mode.
-I am in the process of rewriting this application into Python from Shell, which will be the primary application language moving forward.
-New features will not be introduced for the lgacy Shell application, however bugfixes will continue for some time.

 ## Features
 * Multiple channels of malware signatures
     * RFX Networks Signatures
     * Metasploit Signatures
     * Malscan Signatures
     * ClamAV Main Signatures
 * Multiple Detection Methods
-  * Standard HEX or MD5 based detections, with a database of over 20,000 signatures and growing.
+    * Standard HEX or MD5 based detections
+        * Includes a database of over 30,000 signatures
+        * Uses both HEX and hash based detections
-  * String length detections - smart detection of long injected strings, such as base64
+    * String length detections
+        * Identifies long obfuscated strings.
+        * Non-signature based, to help detect zero day code injections
-  * MimeType mismatch detections - detects PHP files attempting to masquerade as other file types
+    * MimeType mismatch detections
+        * Detects PHP files that are masquerading as other file types.
-  * Tripwire detection mode - identifies files that have changed (or new files that have been created) to a known base filetree state.
+        * Identifies certain common obfuscated attack vectors, such as command shells hiding as `.png` files.
+    * Tripwire detection mode
+        * Allows you to whitelist files in a known clean configuration.
+        * Compares the file tree to previously whitelisted states to identify changes.
+        * Can be hooked into common deploy tools, such as `capistrano` or `dpl`.
 * Easy File Quarantining
-* Built-in new file signature generation
-* Customizable email notifications
+* Custom email notifications

 ## Requirements
 * Linux Server / Desktop
 * Full root access, or the ability to install:
   * ClamAV
-  * Git
   * File
   * Postfix or Exim, if using email notifications.
 * SSH Access